Curriculum and Concentrations

 - Electives cover 13 concentrations, including two that are STEM eligible, offering students the chance to explore a topic more deeply.
 Concentrations will help you develop additional frameworks that enhance or complement your experience.

-- Leadership training is seen as so critical that it's the only required component.
-All students must participate in LEAD, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.
+- Leadership training is seen as so critical that it is the only required component.
+All students must participate in LEAD, where they will work on key management skills such as interpersonal communication, relationship building, and conflict resolution.

 Overview Of Program

 The Weekend MBA Program consists of 20 classes plus LEAD.
 Courses are distributed as follows.